sbhuller98/WOWA-Challenge/README.md

 - Your design should be responsive, but the implementation is up to you.
 You can show different components for different breakpoints, but the overall design should stay consistent across screen widths.

-- Your data should be stored in a PostgreSQL database

-- Your rates data should be retrieved using a GET request to your Django application.
-You must use a django-rest-framework request handler, but you can use a @api_view, a View, or a ViewSet.

 ## Code

 I have provided a base Next.JS setup with the following features: